JohnArcher/vscode-hollywood-mal/README.md

 ### Configure Tasks

-Several working tasks are show in [the example file](https://github.com/JohnArcher/vscode-hollywood-mal/blob/dev/exampleFiles/tasks.json), so be sure to consult the file.
+Several working tasks are shown in [the example file](https://github.com/JohnArcher/vscode-hollywood-mal/blob/dev/exampleFiles/tasks.json), so be sure to consult the file.

 A minimal task confguration consists of 3 or 4 properties.